 Midgut volvulus is a complication of malrotated bowel.
 It may result in proximal bowel obstruction with resultant ischemia if prompt treatment is not instigated.

 A midgut volvulus of malrotated bowel can potentially occur at any age but in approximately 75% of cases occur within a...

 Miller-Dieker syndrome (MDS) or is a rare chromosomal anomaly and is one of the conditions considered part of lissencephaly type I (classic) 6.
 It is the form of lissencephaly that is most recognizable on prenatal imaging due to its severity 5.

 Mineralizing microangiopathy is a condition characterized by parenchymal cerebral calcifications and is usually seen in children as a complication of cranial radiotherapy and chemotherapy 1,2.

 Mineralizing microangiopathy can affect the brain widely, with typical sites in...

 M-line of Cremin is an imaginary line that can be used to determine the level at which the blind pouch ends in anal atresia, determining whether the anal atresia is a high or a low type.

 The line is drawn perpendicular to the long axis of the ischium on the lateral view and passes through the j...

-Möbius syndrome, also known as congenital facial diplegia syndrome, is a rare congenital condition characterized by the absence or underdevelopment of the abducens nerve (CN VI) and facial nerve (CN VII) nuclei.
+Möbius syndrome, also known as congenital facial diplegia syndrome, is a rare congenital condition characterized by the absence or underdevelopment of the nuclei of the abducens (CN VI) and facial nerve (CN VII).